top of page

 Step 4: Structure Each Episode Clearly

 Different formats help.
-Some episodes might use flashbacks, others might isolate a location or focus on a single character.
+Some episodes might use flashbacks, while others might isolate a location or focus on a single character.
+Here are some examples:

 Episode 1, more like episode yessir